ChetanGiri1997/lms/README.md

 cd backend
 pip install -r requirements.txt
 Create a .env file:
 In the backend folder, create a .env file with the following variables:

 MONGODB_URL=mongodb://localhost:27017
 DB_NAME=lms_db
 ACCESS_TOKEN_EXPIRY=30
 SECRET_KEY=your_secret_key_here
 Run Backend Server:
-bash
-Copy code

 uvicorn main:app --reload
 This will start the FastAPI server on http://localhost:8000.

 ### 3. Set up the Frontend (React)
 Install Frontend Dependencies:

 cd frontend
 npm install
-Run the React Development Server: npm start
+Run the React Development Server:
+npm start
 This will start the React app on http://localhost:3000.

 ### 4. Running Everything with Docker (Optional)
 If you prefer to run the full application in containers, you can use Docker Compose.

 Build and Run Containers:

 docker-compose up --build
 This will set up both the backend and frontend along with the MongoDB database in isolated containers.

 ## 📱 API Endpoints
 The following API endpoints are available: